 All orchestras, classical musicians, bands and music students of all ages are dedicated to the highest quality output and yet must limit the impact of continued exposure to high levels of noise.
 In response to this issue, Symphony Services International produces the Goodear Acoustic Shield.

-The result of all our research, design and acoustic testing is the Goodear Acoustic Shield, which we believe is a groundbreaking product that beats anything else on the market.
+The result of all our research, design and acoustic testing is the Goodear Acoustic Shield.

 Acoustic testing of Goodear has been conducted by the National Acoustic Laboratories and Musicians’ Hearing Services.
 Measurements carried out during rehearsal and concert performances of professional symphony orchestras gave sound reductions of up to 54.3% depending on the location within the orchestra.
 Musicians positioned adjacent to the barrier receive no discernable increase in sound, compared with an increase of approximately 4dB when sitting adjacent to a hard barrier (eg Perspex).
 This is because Goodear absorbs noise, rather than reflecting it towards others.